AwalaApp/specs/rs000-core.md

 This is a protocol that establishes a _Gateway Synchronization Connection_ (GSC) between a private node (a private endpoint or a private gateway) and its gateway, with the primary purpose of exchanging parcels bidirectionally.
 The private node and its gateway MUST act as the client and server, respectively.

 Before the nodes can exchange parcels, the private node MUST register with its gateway.
-If the gateway behind the server accepts the registration, it MUST issue a [Relaynet PKI certificate](rs002-pki.md) to the private node.
+If the gateway behind the server accepts the registration, it MUST issue a [Awala PKI certificate](rs002-pki.md) to the private node.
 The private node MUST use its certificate to sign requests to exchange parcels with its gateway.

 If the server corresponds to a private gateway, it SHOULD listen on port `276` if it has the appropriate permission to do so or port `13276` if it does not.
 Alternatively, if using Unix domain sockets, the client SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).